AroliSG/50projects-in-10days/README.md

 | 50 |	    Inspired by [Brad Tra.](https://github.com/bradtraversy/50projects50days)       | :D |

-# Getting Started with Create React App
+# Getting Started with React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: